TinkerTools/tinker9/doc/manual/m/feat/potent.rst

 Similar to bond stretching, angle bending term is also an empirical function of angle deviating from the ideal angle value (:math:`\Delta\theta=\theta-\theta_0`).
-Terms from cubic to sextic are added to generalize the *HARMONIC* functional from.
+Terms from cubic to sextic are added to generalize the *HARMONIC* functional form.

 .. math::